tarantool/doc/doc/book/getting_started/using_binary.rst

    tarantool> {{box.space.tester:select{2}}}

-This means "send a request to that Tarantool server, and display the result".
+This means "send a request to that Tarantool instance, and display the result".
 The result in this case is one of the tuples that was inserted earlier.
 Your terminal screen should now look like this: